Expand All | Collapse All

 Dr. Siegel has served the American Board of Internal Medicine (ABIM) as a member of the Medical Oncology Exam Writing Committee and is currently chair of its Medical Oncology Board.
 Additionally, he is a member of the ABIM Board of Directors and the ABIM Council.
-He has previously served as the co-Chair of the Quality of Care Subcommittee for the National Cancer Institute's Community Cancer Centers Program and is currently on the Executive Committee for Southeast Consortium for Oncology Research.
+He has previously served as the co-Chair of the Quality of Care Subcommittee for the National Cancer Institute's Community Cancer Centers Program and is currently on the Executive Committee of the Upstate Carolina NCI Community Oncology Research program (NCORP).

 Dr. Siegel earned his medical degree at the Columbia University College of Physicians and Surgeons in New York.
-He completed his internship and residency training at the Barnes Hospital/Washington University School of Medicine in St. Louis; fellowship training in medical oncology and hematology at the Dana-Farber Cancer Institute in Boston; clinical fellowship in medicine at the Harvard Medical School in Boston; and fellowship training in hematology at Brigham and Women's Hospital.
+He completed his internship and residency training at the Barnes Hospital/Washington University School of Medicine in St. Louis and fellowship training in medical oncology and hematology at the Dana-Farber Cancer Institute and Harvard Medical School in Boston.

 Funding for clinical trial expenses and staff, paid to Bon Secours St. Francis Hospital, from the following companies:

 - Bristol-Myers Squibb, for a lung cancer clinical trial, kidney cancer clinical trial, and for a non-Hodgkin lymphoma clinical trial.

 - Cancer Insight, for a melanoma clinical trial.